 Fits 1968 through 1995 Americana series with or without ratchet.

 Fits 1986 through 1991 Plantation series with ratchet.

 Fits 1993 through 1995 Pioneer/Four Seasons series with ratchet or clutch crank and sprocket.

 Enclosed ball bearing design.
 Coarse thread.
 Drawbar travel distance = 17 inches.
 1 inch of drawbar travel = 3 inches of lift height.

-This tree has only one stop installed.
 The overall length of the rod is 28-3/4 inches in length.

 The draw bar runs on a internal ball bearing system.
 Do not run the draw bar off of the whiffle tree or all the bearing will escape ruining the assembly.
 Running the draw bar over a hole in a removed stop can also result in failure.